wooldridge/data-hub-entity-generator/README.md

 }
 ```

-**template.entity.json:** Initial representation of entity to populate.
+**template.entity.json:** Initial representation of entity to populate with properties.